jpfulton/blog/content/blog/2023-07-15-github-reusable-workflows/index.md

-unit testing for the frontend application, [CodeQL](https://codeql.github.com/) analysis for the code base and a series of end-to-end deployemnt sanity tests are also included in the workflow.
+unit testing for the frontend application, [CodeQL](https://codeql.github.com/) analysis for the code base and a series of end-to-end deployment sanity tests are also included in the workflow.

 For reference, the original workflow file can be found in its state prior to refactoring at this